 - Mouth irritation

-How to Add Ginger to Your Kidney Diet
+How To Add Ginger in a Renal Diet

 Store fresh ginger for a longer duration by wrapping tightly with aluminum foil and then placing it in a freezer bag.
 Storing fresh ginger this way can keep it for several months.